SoftwareAG/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 7. After seven days, the legacy measurements collection is deleted and the migration status is changed to **Completed**.

 {{< c8y-admon-info >}}
-Migration of measurements can be cancelled when a tenant has the status **Queued**.
+The migration of measurements can be cancelled when a tenant has the status **Queued**.
 After the status changed to **In progress**, the process can no longer be stopped.
-However, if you will not approve the migration manually, the migration stays in the status **Verified**.
+However, if you do not approve the migration manually, the migration stays in the status **Verified**.
 {{< /c8y-admon-info >}}

 ### Progress monitoring {#progress-monitoring}